 Farmer City is a very small city located in the state of Illinois.
 With a population of 1,805 people and just one neighborhood, Farmer City is the 591st largest community in Illinois.

-Farmer City is a blue-collar town, with 38.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Farmer City, you'll notice that it is more blue-collar than most other communities in America.
+38.83% of Farmer City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Farmer City is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Farmer City who work in office and administrative support (10.96%), sales jobs (8.25%), and personal care services (7.93%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Farmer City has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Farmer City has few renters and college students.
 But the biggest reason it is quieter in Farmer City than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Farmer City may be for you.